Electroweak right-handed neutrino portal dark matter: Benchmarks and evolution of the dark particles

-Using the PSO algorithm described in Section~\ref{sec:DSSP}, we determine seesaw parameter sets for all three cases (Case-RS, SC, SS), yielding five representative benchmark models that reproduce the observed neutrino mass hierarchy and mixing, as listed in Appendix~\ref{App:SSBM}.
+Using the PSO algorithm described in Section~\ref{Sec:PSO}, we determine seesaw parameter sets for all three cases (Cases RS, SC, and SS), and identify five representative benchmarks that reproduce the observed neutrino data, as listed in Appendix~\ref{App:SSBM}.